Family law Banner Image

 Family law FAQs

 This very much depends on each individual case.
-An estimated timeframe would be between 6-8 months from when a solicitor is instructed to receive the Decree Absolute.
-However, there are many aspects of a divorce which you have little or no control over, and it very much depends upon your spouse’s cooperation and the court’s timetable.
+An estimated timeframe would be between 6-8 months from when a solicitor is instructed to receipt of the Final Order.
+However, there are many aspects of a divorce which you have little or no control over and it very much depends upon your spouse’s cooperation and the court’s timetable.
 Further delays can be experienced when negotiations become protracted, regarding settling the finances.
 With the advent of the online portal, however, divorce applications are being processed far quicker and the timeframe has decreased to 3-4 months if the divorce is relatively straightforward.

-If you are the Petitioner in divorce proceedings, you can apply for the Decree Absolute 6 weeks and 1 day after the Decree Nisi has been granted.
-If you are the Respondent, and the Petitioner has not applied for the Decree Nisi, you can apply for it yourself.
+If you are the Petitioner in divorce proceedings, you can apply for the Final Order 6 weeks and 1 day after the Conditional Order has been granted.
+If you are the Respondent and the Petitioner has not applied for the Conditional Order, you can apply for it yourself.
 However, you will have to wait an additional 3 months to do this (on top of the standard 43 days).
-We usually advise that you do not apply for Decree Absolute until the financial matters have been settled.
+We usually advise that you do not apply for Final Order until the financial matters have been settled.
 Some potential reasons are as follows:

-• You would lose the special status of “widow” or “widower” if one spouse were to die after Decree Absolute, but before the finances have been settled
+• You would lose the special status of “widow” or “widower” if one spouse were to die after Final Order, but before the finances have been settled

 • You may lose out on pension benefits if you are no longer married.

-• It may also be important to preserve the Petitioner’s right to occupy the family home, which (under the Family Law Act 1996) would come to an end when Decree Absolute was granted.
+• It may also be important to preserve the Petitioner’s right to occupy the family home, which (under the Family Law Act 1996) would come to an end when Final Order was granted.

 • There could also be adverse tax consequences if the finances are not settled beforehand.
-Having said that, unless the above applies to you, there is no reason why the Decree Absolute should not be applied for prior to the conclusion of the financial aspect of the divorce.
+Having said that, unless the above applies to you, there is no reason why the Final Order should not be applied for prior to the conclusion of the financial aspect of the divorce.

 Both terms refer to how a property is owned.
 Joint tenants own the whole of the property jointly and equally.
 Tenants in common, on the other hand, own a specified share, usually defined by what each owner invests into the property.
 For example, financial contributions towards the deposit or mortgage would determine the shares.
 Additionally, tenants in common can control who inherits their share.
 If they predecease their co-owner, their share passes to whoever they left it to within their Will.
 In contrast, when one joint tenant dies, their share automatically passes to the other joint tenant.